linwhitehat/ET-BERT/README.md

  3. Run `data_process/main.py` to generate the data for downstream tasks if there is a dataset in pcap format that needs to be processed.
 This process includes two steps.
 The first is to split pcap files by setting `splitcap=True` in `datasets/main.py:54`  and save as `npy` datasets.
 Then the second is to generate the fine-tuning data.
 If you use the shared datasets, then you need to create a folder under the `dataset_save_path` named `dataset` and copy the datasets here.

 ### Pre-training
 To reproduce the steps necessary to finetune ET-BERT on labeled data, run `pretrain.py` to pre-train.
+If one wishes to continue training on an already pre-trained model, the parameter `--pretrained_model_path` a can be increased.
 ```
    python3 pre-training/pretrain.py --dataset_path dataset.pt --vocab_path models/encryptd_vocab.txt \
                        --output_model_path models/pre-trained_model.bin \